gregpalmr/dremio-aws-cloudformation/README.md

 Deploy the Dremio Data Lake Engine as an AWS Cloudformation Stack

-This git repo describes how to launch the Dremio Data Lake Engine into an AWS Cloudformation stack using the AWS CLI commands on a Mac computer or a Windows computer.
+This git repo describes how to launch the Dremio Data Lake Engine into an AWS Cloudformation stack using the AWS CLI commands from a Mac client computer or a Windows client computer.

 ## 1. Launch Dremio Cluster from a Windows Client